vzqfr/Nathan_BSE_Portfolio/index.md

 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+- What you hope to learn in the future after everything you've learned at BSE For my third and final milestone, i worked on a button that cycled through various light modes for the LEDS as well as a 3D printed box that held the the rest of the components.
+As for the button, it only involved...